guzzle/guzzle/docs/clients.rst

 exceptions
 ----------

-Set to ``false`` to disable throwing exceptions on an HTTP protocol errors (i.e., 4xx and 5xx responses).
+:Summary: Set to ``false`` to disable throwing exceptions on an HTTP protocol
+    errors (i.e., 4xx and 5xx responses).
 Exceptions are thrown by default when HTTP protocol errors are encountered.
+:Types: bool
+:Default: ``true``

 .. code-block:: php